🇹🇼

 📝 Application Process

-1. 1Create account on Foreign Professionals Online Application Platform
+1. 1Create account on the Foreign Professionals Online Application Platform

 Apply Online